robsimmons/dusa/docs/src/content/docs/docs/introductions/graph.md

 The fact that every element might be (but isn't necessarily) the representative of its connected component can be captured by an **open** rule.

-    representative X is { X? } :- node X.
+    representative X is?
+X :- node X.

-This rule indicates that every node may be its own representative, but doesn't force that decision.
+This rule indicates that every node **may** be its own representative, but doesn't force that decision if another rule provides a contradictory assignment.

 If only that rule is given, every node will be assigned as its own representative.
 If we add the reachability logic from our first example, it will force every node in a connected component to have the same representative: